-Type 1 diabetes is a condition where the body does not produce insulin, the hormone needed to convert sugar (glucose), starches and other food into energy needed for living.
-Type 1 diabetes usually strikes children and young adults.
-Persons with Type 1 diabetes are required to give themselves insulin every day.
+Type 1 diabetes is a condition pennsylvania where the body does not pro-DEPARTMENT OF HEALTH duce insulin, the hormone needed to convert sugar (glucose), starches and other food into energy needed for living.
+Although the disease can be diagnosed at any age, it is most often diagnosed in children, adolescents and young adults.
+The causes of Type 1 diabetes are unknown, and there is currently no way to prevent or cure it.
+Persons with Type 1 diabetes are dependent on injected or pumped insulin for life.
 You have the opportunity to help find a cure for this disease by contributing all or a portion of your Pennsylvania tax refund to the Juvenile (Type 1) Diabetes Cure Research Fund.

-You can also send a direct contribution.
-Make your check or money order payable to PA Department of Health, Juvenile (Type 1) Diabetes Cure Research Fund, Bureau of Administrative and Financial Services, Division of Budget, 7th and Forster Streets, Health and Welfare Building, Harrisburg, PA 17120.
+You can also send a direct, tax-deductible contribution by making your check or money order payable to the Juvenile (Type 1) Diabetes Cure Research Fund and mailing it to: Department of Health, Bureau of Administrative and Financial Services, Division of Budget, 625 Forster St., Health and Welfare Building, Room 832, Harrisburg, PA 17120.